papercodeIN/WindMill-MSSQL-Log/README.md

-Used: This code is created to store Individual Wind Trubine Data into MSSQL Server at Interval of 15 Minute.
+Use of This: This code is created to store Individual Wind Trubine Data into MSSQL Server at Interval of 15 Minute.

 Note - Interverl is Set into MS Windows Task Scheduler.
 Note - Do necessary change before using this code.

 Sample CSV Data: